A Non-intrusive Decentralized Approach to Stabilizing IBR-dominated AC Microgrids: Abstract

 \section{Abstract}

-This paper presents decentralized, passivity-based stability protocol for inverter-based resources (IBRs) in AC microgrids and a non-intrusive approach that enforces the protocol.
-By ``non-intrusive'' we mean that the approach does not require reprogramming IBRs' controllers to enforce the stability protocol.
-Implementing the approach only requires very minimal information of IBR dynamics, and sharing such information with the non-IBR-manufacturer parties does not cause any concerns on intellectual property privacy.
-Enforcing the protocol allows for plug-and-play operation of IBRs, while maintaining microgrid stability.
-The proposed method is tested by simulating a grid-connected, grid-following IBR and two networked microgrids with lines and grid-forming IBRs modeled in the electromagnetic transient (EMT) time scale.
-Simulations show that oscillations with increasing amplitudes can occur, when two stable AC microgrids are networked.
+This paper presents a non-intrusive, decentralized approach that stabilizes AC microgrids dominated by inverter-based resources (IBRs).
+By ``non-intrusive'' we mean that the approach does not require reprogramming IBRs' controllers to stabilize the microgrids. ``Decentralized'' is in the sense that the approach stabilizes the microgrids without communication among IBRs.
+Implementing the approach only requires very minimal information of IBR dynamics, i.e., the $\mathcal{L}_2$ gain of an IBR, and sharing such information with the non-IBR-manufacturer parties does not cause any concerns on intellectual property privacy.
+The approach allows for plug-and-play operation of IBRs, while maintaining microgrid stability.
+The proposed approach is tested by simulating 2-IBR and 10-IBR microgrids where lines and IBRs are modeled in the electromagnetic transient time scale.
+Simulations show that oscillations with increasing amplitudes may occur, when two stable microgrids are networked.
 Simulations also suggest that the proposed approach can mitigate such a system-level symptom.